electrifying portraits from san francisco's forgotten punk scene | read | i-D

 Allen Ginsberg and friend, 1979.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books

-How did you see the city's punk scene crystallize a decade after the Summer of Love?
+How did you see the city's punk scene crystallise a decade after the Summer of Love?

-I welcome and I'm open to alternative lifestyles in various manifestations, including the hippies.
 Although I wasn't of that generation, I still respected it.
-And at the time, I think I reacted the way a lot of others did in terms of how the ideas that ignited the counterculture morphed and became too mellow.
 The feeling, generally, was that everything was moving in a direction where it was too processed and predictable.
 It needed something to kick it up into a new place.
 Punk was kind of like Dada; it was upending things and stirring things up — it broke things down to rebuild them.
 It really said, 'Let's clear the table of what we see now.'
 People were motivated to get out there and create.
 Punk collected this energy that was more darker, more cynical.
 It infused a pulse that had been missing among the mellowness.

 Woman reclining on car, 1977.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books